 If you are able to determine what triggered the audit, you may be able to try and limit the scope of the investigation.
 For example, if the audit was triggered by a single claim, you may have the right to limit the scope to a particular individual or group.
 Work with your professional representative to determine the best course of action.

-3. Prepare Paperwork and Files
+3. Get Paperwork and Files in Order

 The requested paperwork and files will vary depending on the scope of an audit.
 Typically, an auditor will request all 1099s over a three-year period.
 On the other hand, if that is a massive amount of data, the audit might instead focus on a random number of 1099s from each year.
 Other types of requested records can include: copies of checks, cash payments, brokerage statements, credit card statements, bank records, income tax returns, tax reports, financial statements, and work-related travel logs.